cowprotocol/manual-ethflow-refunder/README.md

 In order to inspect only the transaction to be refunded, you can run(error is expected in the output):

+You can find the node URL in https://chainlist.org/

 ```
 export NODE_URL=
 export ETHFLOW_TX_HASH=